OpenSourcePolitics/recruitment-tests/python/README.md

 ## Python

 For this part we are using [Pytest](https://pytest.org) as a test driven development framework.
-Levels are independant, but again do not hesitate to skip if you have difficulties or commit work even if it isn't finished.
+Levels are independant, but again do not hesitate to skip if you have difficulties and **commit and push work even if it isn't finished**.

 To install pytest, type in a terminal: